awsdocs/amazon-ec2-user-guide-windows/doc_source/ec2-windows-user-data.md

 ```

 **Example: Rename the instance to match the tag value**
-To read the tag value, rename the instance on first boot to match the tag value, and reboot, use the [Get\-EC2Tag](https://docs.aws.amazon.com/powershell/latest/reference/items/Get-EC2Tag.html) command\.
-To run this command successfully, you must have a role with `ec2:DescribeTags` permissions because tag information is unavailable in the metadata and must be retrieved by API call\.
-For more information on how to attach a role to an instance, see [Attaching an IAM Role to an Instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/iam-roles-for-amazon-ec2.html#attach-iam-role)\.
+You can use the [Get\-EC2Tag](https://docs.aws.amazon.com/powershell/latest/reference/items/Get-EC2Tag.html) command to read the tag value, rename the instance on first boot to match the tag value, and reboot\.
+To run this command successfully, you must have a role with `ec2:DescribeTags` permissions attached to the instance because tag information is retrieved by the API call\.
+For more information on settings permissions by using IAM roles, see [Attaching an IAM Role to an Instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/iam-roles-for-amazon-ec2.html#attach-iam-role)\.

 **Note**
 This script fails on Windows Server versions prior to 2008\.